ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 DLP uses the search crawler to identify and classify sensitive information in site content.
 Content in SharePoint Online and OneDrive for Business sites is recrawled automatically whenever it's updated.
 But to identify your new custom type of sensitive information in all existing content, that content must be recrawled.

-In Office 365, you can't manually request a recrawl of an entire tenant, but you can do this for a site collection, list, or library - see [Manually request crawling and re-indexing of a site, a library or a list](https://support.office.com/article/9afa977d-39de-4321-b4ca-8c7c7e6d264e).
+In Office 365, you can't manually request a recrawl of an entire tenant, but you can do this for a site collection, list, or library - see [Manually request crawling and re-indexing of a site, a library or a list](https://docs.microsoft.com/sharepoint/crawl-site-content).

 ## Remove a custom sensitive information type

+> [!NOTE]
-**Note**: Before your remove a custom sensitive information type, verify that no DLP policies or Exchange mail flow rules (also known as transport rules) still reference the sensitive information type.
+> Before your remove a custom sensitive information type, verify that no DLP policies or Exchange mail flow rules (also known as transport rules) still reference the sensitive information type.

 In Security & Compliance Center PowerShell, there are two methods to remove custom sensitive information types: